radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 #### Sniffing the communication between Applications RP  and Kubernetes API Server / UCP could cause information disclosure

 **Description:**
-If a malicious actor could sniff communication between the applications RP and the Kubernetes API Server Or UCP, the actor could replay the packets and cause a DDoS.
+If a malicious actor could sniff communication between the applications RP and the UCP, the actor could replay the packets and cause a DDoS.

 **Impact:**
 A malicious actor could use the information about the resources and operations in progress.
 They can also replay the same requests to cause a DDoS.

 **Mitigations**

 1. Tampering with Application RP code/ configs would require access to modify the `radius-system` namespace.
 Our threat model assumes that the operator has limited access to the `radius-system` namespace using Kubernetes' existing RBAC mechanism.
+It would be impossible for an arbitrary user to gain access to the cluster and capture traffic.

 **Status:** All mitigations listed are currently active.
 Operators are expected to secure their cluster and limit access to the `radius-system` namespace.

 #### Using vulnerable images in recipes can increase the chances of security attack, leading to compromises on application resources as well as cluster.